Jessi Reaves: process invented the mirror

 To help us promote future events and programs, this event may be photographed or recorded.
 By attending, you consent to appear in this documentation and its future use by the museum.
 Please let staff know upon arrival if you prefer not to be photographed.

-• Jessi Reaves: process invented the mirror is made possible with generous support from RBC Wealth Management.
+• Jessi Reaves: process invented the mirror is made possible with support from the Edward R. Bazinet Charitable Foundation and RBC Wealth Management.
+Additional support is provided by Marguerite Steed Hoffman, Miyoung Lee and Neil Simpkins, and Sarah Miller Meigs.